tokers/lua-io-nginx-module/README.markdown

 ```

 Due to some existing limitations in ngx_lua, you must place the `--add-module=/path/to/lua-nginx-module/` **before** `--add-module=/path/to/lua-io-nginx-module/`.
-This limitations might be eliminated in the future if ngx_lua exposes more C functions and data structures.
+These limitations might be eliminated in the future if ngx_lua exposes more C functions and data structures.

 # Directives